spatie/laravel-event-sourcing/docs/using-aggregates/snapshots.md

 When you retrieve the aggregate the next time, it will find the snapshot, set its internal properties back to what they were at the time of the snapshot, and apply any new events starting from the snapshot.

-This uses the snapshot's `aggregateVersion`, this version number is incremented each time an event is applied by the aggregate and stored in the snapshot.
+This uses the snapshots `aggregateVersion`, this version number is incremented each time an event is applied by the aggregate and stored in the snapshot.

 ## Customizing the stored snapshot state